drsimonj/pipelearner/README.md

 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-pipelearner makes it easy to create machine learning pipelines in R. It is built ontop of tidyverse tools like [modelr](https://github.com/hadley/modelr).
+pipelearner makes it easy to create machine learning pipelines in R. It is built on top of [tidyverse](https://github.com/tidyverse/tidyverse) packages like [modelr](https://github.com/hadley/modelr).

 Installation
 ------------